tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 - **A - Active**.
   - learning is not a spectator sport.
 Practice, take notes or ask questions
   - your superbrain works not by consuming information, but by creating and co-creating it.
+  - 4 quadrants of active learning
+    - visualization: a picture worth thousands word, same is true for learning
+    - association: associate it with something you already know.
+    - emotion: emotion + association = long-term memory
+      - adding emotion to association registers your new information in long-term memory.
+Regardless of emotion you use, emotion makes retention much more robust and durable.
+    - location: associate things to a place you're familiar most
 - **S - State**.
 All learning is state dependant
   - be fully present and don't focus on other things that are not urgent
   - changing your physiology, changes your psychology.